East Asian Languages and Cultures Courses

 This course is a capstone experience that centers on the philosophies and religions of East Asia examined from multiple theoretical perspectives.
 It comprises several thematic units within which a short set of readings about theory are followed by chronologically arranged readings about East Asia.
 Themes will alternate from year to year but may include: ritual and performance studies; religion and evolution; definitions of religion and theories of its origins; and the role of sacrifice.

-Prerequisites: Preference will be given to majors, especially those with junior or senior standing
+Prerequisite: Preference will be given to majors, especially those with junior or senior standing